Government land acquisition and resumption

 More information

-For more information, contact the authority managing the specific acquisition, such as:
+For more information contact the authority managing the acquisition.
+The most common construction authorities are:

 - Department of Transport and Main Roads